CallumEddisford/react-spriter/README.md

 ![cypress](https://github.com/CallumEddisford/react-spriter/actions/workflows/test.yml/badge.svg)

 # React Spriter
-ReactSpriter is a React component that allows you to create animated sprites using styled-components.
+React Spriter is a React component that allows you to create animated sprites using styled-components.
 It simplifies the process of animating sprites by providing a convenient interface to define sprite properties and animations.

 DEMOS: [https://react-spriter.callumeddisford.co.uk/](https://react-spriter.callumeddisford.co.uk/)

+Build a game!
+Tell a story!
+Animate your icons!

 # Features
 - Pause and play sprite